 Car accidents are some of the leading causes of injury and death in the U.S. every year.
 There are an average of 6 million auto accidents and 3 million deaths, and cost about $230.6 billion per year.
-Negligent drivers are dangerous because one decision could prevent victims from living comfortably, earning a living, even supporting their family.
+Negligent drivers are dangerous because one decision could prevent victims from living comfortably, earning a living, or even supporting their families.

 A Chicago car accident lawyer represents those who may have been injured in a motor vehicle accident.
 They also represent loved ones who may have lost someone in an automobile accident.
 Our Chicago personal injury law firm offers guidance and support for car accident victims who wish to recover their medical expenses and recuperate their lives after their accident.

-The experienced Chicago auto accident lawyers at Agruss Law Firm can take the time necessary to explore your legal options.
+The experienced Chicago auto accident lawyers at Mike Agruss Law can take the time necessary to explore your legal options.
 If you schedule a free consultation with us, we can discuss your case together to determine what are the next steps to getting your just compensation.

 Common Car Accident Causes in Chicago